bihealth/hoenzke_et_al_human_lungs_covid_ace2/README.md

 - Melms et al.: from the Broad Single Cell Portal under accession [SCP1219](https://singlecell.broadinstitute.org/single_cell/study/SCP1219)
 - Wendisch et al.: see `BAL_macrophages.rds` [here](https://nubes.helmholtz-berlin.de/s/XrM8igTzFTFSoio)

+## read mapping statistics

+note that bam files from which read statistics are derived cannot be provided due to data privacy restrictions; statistics has been extracted from bam files using `get_subgenomic_reads.py` and `get_coverage.sh`

 ## paper figures

-all code for paper figures is in `paper_figures.Rmd`; note that bam files from which read statistics are derived cannot be provided due to data privacy restrictions
+all code for paper figures is in `paper_figures.Rmd`